 And if you ask us, that’s a pretty solid definition.
 What we like about this definition is that it emphasizes the nature of the content.
 If the content you promote isn’t valuable, relevant and consistent, you are not doing content marketing.
-Then you’re simply creating something no one wants.
+You’re simply creating something no one wants.

-We probably should explain the word Content as well.
+We should probably explain the word 'content' as well.
 Content, in terms of marketing, refers to a creative element that provides information and value to the receiver.
-The list of different content used in content marketing goes on; e-book, blog post, webinar, podcast to mention a few.
+The list of different content used in content marketing goes on; e-books, blog posts, webinars, podcasts to mention a few.
 As long as your target audience finds it interesting and it meets your marketing goals there are no restrictions as to how the content is carried out.

 How to use content marketing